-One of our recent conference workshops discussed homeschool laws in Missouri and Kansas.
-The only problem (and it’s a good problem to have!) was that we didn’t have time to finish it, because of all the questions asked during the workshop!
+One of our conference workshops discusses homeschool laws in Missouri and Kansas.
+Once our only problem (and it’s a good problem to have!) was that we didn’t have time to finish it, because of all the questions asked during the workshop!

 As a result, we arranged for a Q&A with Scott Woodruff, Senior Counsel at Home School Legal Defense Association (HSLDA), to finish his presentation on Missouri homeschool laws.

 Transcript of conversation between Shanxi, MPE online content director, and Scott Woodruff